 Lonely states of being

-Both Doe and Somerset live alone, partnerless, and devoted to their work.
+Both John Doe and Detective Somerset live alone, partnerless, and devoted to their work.
 Somerset hints at a former girlfriend in his conversation with Tracy, but like other typical detectives, it seems he’s pushed relationships away to focus on work.
 We don’t see him with any friends throughout the movie and his coworkers don’t seem like friends.
 He even tells Tracy at dinner in the Mills’ apartment, “Anyone who spends a significant amount of time with me finds me disagreeable.”
 Somerset is capable of being social, but he chooses to be alone.
 It’s unclear for the reason of his alienation, but he lives a lonely life, not unlike the killer.
 Doe’s apartment is evidence enough that he has barricaded himself in his home, living alone.
 Typical for serial killers, he’s isolated himself from relationships or friendships, making it easier to fall under the radar.
 Somerset plans to leave his work, but only because it has consumed his life.
 He was once passionate about his work like Mills is, probably as passionate as Doe is for what he considers to be “work.”
 He refers to his crimes as a work of art, which he has labored over for some time.

 Impact on the story

 These characteristics don’t just make for good character work, they play a huge part in the detective aspect of the script.
-Somerset’s similarities to Doe ultimately help him catch him, something Mills could not do alone because he doesn’t hold the same mindset as the killer.
+Somerset’s similarities to John Doe ultimately help him catch him, something Mills could not do alone because he doesn’t hold the same mindset as the killer.
 Somerset uses his intelligence to find the books Doe checked out at the library.
 In his conversations with Doe in the car, Somerset seems to be the only person to be a match for Doe.
 He angers him because Somerset is the only person as smart as Doe.
 Somerset’s mindset helps him understand Doe unlike the other detectives and helps him know what details to look for when investigating him.

 These similarities in character also amplify their difference in action and morality once they decide their fate.
 Doe hated the crime in the city, but instead of helping people he decided to punish them in the most gruesome way possible.
 Somerset originally wanted to escape the hatred in the city but after the events with Doe he has changed his mind and decided that he can make an impact by continuing his detective work.
 It’s even more satisfying that Somerset was just as hopeless about society as Doe at the beginning of the film, but his viewpoint changes after he solves the case, as horrific as it was.
 If anything could have solidified that humanity is lost in the city, it would be Doe’s killings, but his good nature is revealed instead and he can find hope again.
 Characters who share similar qualities, but are on opposite sides are more interesting to watch than characters so clearly good or evil, especially in detective stories like Se7en.